ritiek/ritiek.github.io/_posts/2023-12-26-homelabbing-on-a-raspberry-pi.md

 • It can be re-used as internal storage in machines with PCIe slot.

-• NVMe is faster (though in my case, USB 3.0 speeds will probably bottleneck before anything else)
+• NVMe is faster (though in my case, USB 3.0 speeds will probably bottleneck before anything else).

 • My old SSD couldn't store as much and the combination of getting a reputable NVMe SSD + USB enclosure was cheaper to get than a USB 3.0 external SSD with the same amount of storage in my place.